#1 Home Improvement Retailer

 Start Seeds Indoors

-Save money and gain the satisfaction of growing your garden from seeds by starting them indoors.
+You can save money and gain the satisfaction of growing your garden from seeds by starting them indoors.
 We've got all the seed starter supplies you'll need.
-For best results, you'll want warming lights or a warming mat to go with your seed tray or plant pots.
+For best results, you'll want grow lights or a warming mat to go with your seed tray or planters.
 If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Thomas Township Garden Center — to make it easy to stay organized and plant tiny soil plugs later.
 You can also use pots with potting soil and seed starter mix.

 Sprouts